-Let's talk about neural networks: easy presentation of complex information so that even a child will understand.
-We study the basics and delve into the topic from scratch.
+Let's talk about neural networks.
+We are going to give a presentation of sophisticated information in such a simple way that even a child will understand.
+We studied the basics and delved into the topic from scratch.

 Machine learning, data science, neural networks - these areas are not only extremely interesting but also quite complex.
-Let us dwell on neural networks: explain what it is and talk about basic concepts.
+Let’s start with explaining what it is and talk about the basic concepts.

-... is the basic unit of a neural network.
-Each neuron has a certain number of inputs, which receives signals that are summed up taking into account the significance (weight) of each input.
+... is a basic unit of a neural network.
+Each neuron has a certain number of inputs which receive signals that are summed up taking into account the significance (weight) of each input.
 Next, the signals are fed to the inputs of other neurons.
 The weight of each such “knot” can be both positive and negative.
 For example, if a neuron has four inputs, then it has four weight values that can be adjusted independently of each other.